aasmah/eye-movement/README.md

 # #snakeeye-ball movement on mouse move

-## original code exercise was called eye movement. tweaked some color and  added border to eye  and renamed to snake eye.
+## original coding exercise was called eye movement.
+## I used css code for backgroud image from [w3schools](https://www.w3schools.com/cssref/pr_background-image.php)and  added border to eye  and renamed to snake eye.
+##background image  is from ("http://www.freepik.com" )

- ## we learned how to replicate html tag to create two pics on page.
+ ## learned how to replicate html tag to create two pics on page.
   ##connected the tag with getElementById in JS.
   ##give x and y axis to the eyeball
   ##transform property gives 2D or 3D  character to the element.